UNCLASSIFIED (U)

 · Significant risk to the physical safety of the individual while incarcerated due to the inability or unwillingness of the local or central government to safeguard the individual while in custody

 b.
-Under no circumstances may the U.S. Department of State or a post abroad suggest that any amnesty, pardon, clemency, release on humanitarian grounds, or humanitarian parole provided by foreign authorities be on a reciprocal basis.
+Under no circumstances may the U.S. Department of State or a post abroad suggest without CA/OCS approval that any clemency, pardon, amnesty, or release on humanitarian grounds provided by foreign authorities be on a reciprocal basis.
 In the United States, pardons are granted only in the rarest of circumstances by the highest-level officials at the State or Federal level.

 c.
-Prisoners and their families, attorneys, or Congressional representatives may, of course, initiate their own requests to the host country for clemency or pardons, etc.
+Prisoners and their families, attorneys, or Congressional representatives may, of course, initiate their own requests to the receiving state for clemency, pardon, amnesty, or release.
+Post should not pass along the requests from prisoners (or associated parties) to foreign governments without obtaining CA/OCS approval.

 d.
-Consular officers may provide prisoners with information available from the host government about pardon procedures.
+Consular officers may provide prisoners with general information available from the government of the receiving state about pardon procedures.
+For any and all specific questions about their case, prisoners should consult their attorney or foreign government information directly.

 7 FAM 430 APPENDIX A Human Rights Grounds

-a.
+b.
 If the legal and human rights of U.S. citizens and nationals arrested abroad are to be adequately protected, we must be prepared to protest substantiated violations and abuses of those rights.
-Such rights are prescribed, among other instruments, in the Universal Declaration of Human Rights (1948) and for States Parties the International Covenant on Civil and Political Rights (ICCPR) and the Convention Against Torture (CAT) as well as regional human rights treaties.
-Violations and abuses may include torture and other cruel, inhuman, or degrading treatment and discrimination based on race, religion, gender, national origin, or other protected ground (see additional information below).
+Such rights are prescribed in, among other instruments, the Universal Declaration of Human Rights (1948), the International Covenant on Civil and Political Rights (ICCPR), and the Convention Against Torture (CAT).
+Violations and abuses of rights may include torture and other cruel, inhuman, or degrading treatment or punishment, or discrimination based on race, religion, sex, national origin, or other protected ground (see additional information below).

-b.
+c.
 Department approval is generally required before a post asserts to a foreign government that it is in violation of its human rights obligations with regard to a prisoner.
-An alternative approach can be to raise a substantiated “abuse” rather than a “violation” – as abuse is not a legal term -- or to remind the foreign government that the United States expects it to uphold its human rights obligations pertaining to the treatment of a prisoner(s).
+An alternative approach can be to raise concerns regarding a "reported" violation or abuse, rather than stating a violation or abuse has occurred – as merely commenting on reports of violations or abuse does not reflect a legal determination -- or to remind the foreign government that the United States expects it to uphold its human rights obligations pertaining to the treatment of a prisoner(s).
+Allegations of any prisoner mistreatment (including abuse) would need be cleared by OCS/ACS and L/CA in line with 7 FAM 426.1.

-(1) Protecting U.S. citizen prisoners against further abuse or violation of their rights;
+(1) Protecting U.S. citizen and national prisoners against further abuse or violation of their rights;

-(3) Protecting future U.S. citizen detainees against similar maltreatment;
+(3) Protecting future U.S. citizen and national detainees against similar maltreatment;

-(5) Requesting release of U.S. citizen prisoners whose human rights have been abused.
+(5) Requesting release of U.S. citizen and national prisoners whose human rights have been abused or violated.

 (1) The Department recognizes that when a U.S. citizen is arrested for political grounds, the safety of the U.S. citizen political prisoner is at high risk solely by the fact of their detention/imprisonment.
 In many of these cases, the prisoners are summarily arrested and not informed of or charged with any specific criminal actions or held without charges.
-Often, they are immediately placed in solitary confinement without benefit of any legal due process.
+Often, they are immediately placed in solitary confinement without benefit of respect for due process or other legal protections owed to them.
 This situation alone causes significant stress on the prisoner, thus beginning the cycle of repression and debasement.
-For this reason, political prisoners should never be considered on a par with U.S. citizens who have been imprisoned on criminal charges pursuant to due process of law.
-Political prisoner cases vary widely depending on the country involved and the political message that country wishes to convey to the United States through the imprisonment of the person.
+For this reason, U.S. citizens arrested for political grounds should generally not be considered on a par with U.S. citizens who have been imprisoned on criminal charges pursuant to due process of law.
+Political prisoner cases vary widely depending on the country involved and the political message that country wishes to convey to the United States through the imprisonment of the person;

 (3) Mistreatment of such prisoners is often subtle, and difficult to document.
-Such prisoners are closely watched by host country officials and will not be free to complain of mistreatment.
+Such prisoners are closely watched by officials of the receiving state and will not be free to complain of mistreatment.
 Even mild references to conditions may result in serious repercussions.
 Psychological and physical abuse may not be immediately evident to the untrained eye.
-It is therefore, incumbent on the Department to listen closely to post observations based on repeated visits to such prisoners by consular officers and high-level embassy/consulate officials.
+It is therefore incumbent on the Department to listen closely to post observations based on repeated visits to such prisoners by consular officers and high-level embassy/consulate officials.
 These observations and advice should be examined carefully and taken into serious account when making decisions about future Department actions as we craft a request to either protest or request release of the prisoner on human rights grounds or any other grounds.
-L/CA senior policy analysts have experience in formulating such requests and in working with the Office of the Legal Adviser for Human Rights and Refugees (L/HRR), Democracy, Human Rights and Labor (DRL), and international organizations on these issues and are available to assist posts in this regard.
+Such protests should be cleared by L/CA , the Office of the Legal Adviser for Human Rights and Migration (L/HRM), Bureau for Democracy, Human Rights and Labor (DRL), and Bureau for International Organizations (IO) on these issues and are available to assist posts in this regard.

 e.
 The following non-binding consensus U.N. instruments on treatment of prisoners can be helpful in informing discussions about this subject: